artainmo/web-development/back-front-end/connect-front-back/README.md

 The external API will have an URL and secret code, in the backend a file .env is created with variables APIName_URL and APIName_secret that takes those values.<br>
 .env is set inside .gitignore to avoid making it public.<br>
 In backend provider/supabase.js is filled with commands to connect to supabase and export connected supabase object, to be used in backend routes for database calls.

+API definitions are a form of contract, they define how the API communicates and act as a visual representation and usage guide of the API.<br>
+Usually the API definition is created first and indicates the backend developer what the API should look like afterwards.<br>
+Here is a tool to create API definitions https://editor.swagger.io/, and a tool for collaboration on API defintiions https://swagger.io/tools/swaggerhub/.
+Another form of contract are database shemas, those are documentation forming a visual representation of the database, which can be done for example with DbDiagram.io as explained here https://github.com/artainmo/WebDevelopment/tree/main/backend/PostgreSQL#Design-a-database.

 ### How to structure apps